Elements of Long-range Shooting: Coriolis Effect | Applied Ballistics with Bryan Litz

 What is the Coriolis effect in long-range shooting?

 The Coriolis effect is a second-order ballistic phenomenon caused by the Earth's rotation.
-It influences a bullet's trajectory over long distances, especially as flight time increases, causing an apparent drift from the intended point of aim.
+It influences a bullet's trajectory, causing an apparent drift from the intended target, especially noticeable with longer flight times.

 When does the Coriolis effect become significant for shooters?

-The Coriolis effect becomes significant as bullet flight time increases.
-It's most relevant for extended-range shots on small targets in calm conditions, typically beyond 1000 yards, where other environmental factors are minimized.
+The Coriolis effect becomes significant as the bullet's flight time increases.
+It's most relevant for precise, extended-range shots (typically beyond 1000 yards) in stable, low-wind conditions where other variables are minimized.

 More Training & Techniques Videos You Might Like